ibrsiaika/cover-flow/README.md

   - depth: mild penalty for deep URLs (shallower paths favored slightly)
   - authority: simple PageRank‑style score derived from the crawl graph and normalized to [0..1]

+- Search syntax:
+  - Quotes enforce an exact phrase: "deep learning"
+  - site:example.com filters by host
+  - Pagination: limit, offset

 - Frontend:
   - Clean search UI with instant results
   - “I’m Feeling Lucky”
+  - Suggestions/autocomplete (prefix, top by df)
+  - Pagination controls
+  - Crawler controls: Start, Stop, Clear index
-  - Crawler control panel + live status
+  - Live status and stats
   - Responsive layout consistent with the existing template

 ## Notes and limits

 - This is a compact, educational search engine.
 It’s not meant to replace Google.
 It’s designed to be understandable, hackable, and deployable quickly.
-- The crawler respects only basic constraints (no robots.txt parsing).
-Add production‑grade politeness, rate limiting, and robots handling if you plan to crawl broadly.
+- Robots.txt support is basic (no wildcards/allow precedence).
+Add a full parser if you need strict compliance.
+- Add rate‑limit/backoff, user‑agent identification, and storage backends as needed.
 - The index is stored to disk under ./data/ and automatically loaded on restart.

 ## Deploying